Fairbanks No.2

 1. Select and pre-chill a Coupe glass.

-2. Prepare orange zest and Luxardo Maraschino Cherry for garnish.
+2. Prepare garnish of orange zest twist and Luxardo Maraschino Cherry.

 3. SHAKE all ingredients with ice.